stuartofmt/usbStream/Documents/Notes for running on windows.md

 usbStream can be run on windows.
 As with any newer Python programs, its recomended to run them in a virtual environment.

-See the instructions in Standalone3.x.x/Running as Standalone.md on how to setup a python virtual environment.
+See the instructions in Standalone 3.x.x/Running as Standalone.md on how to setup a python virtual environment.

 **Note**
 - The paths in windows are slightly different `\venv\bin\python` will be `/venv/Scripts/python`  also its best to use `/` instead of `\` in paths